Data Structures¶

 -

-¶ Name of the expression.
+name¶ Name of the expression.
 Used for search functions.

 Return type: str >>> from TexSoup import TexSoup >>> soup = TexSoup(r'''\textbf{Hello}''') >>> soup.textbf.name 'textbf' >>> soup.textbf.name = 'textit' >>> soup.textit \textit{Hello}